CrunchyData/postgres-operator/docs/content/installation/other/operator-hub.md

 ### Certificates (optional)

-The PostgreSQL Operator has an API that uses TLS to communicate securely with clients.
+PGO has an API that uses TLS to communicate securely with clients.
 If you have a certificate bundle validated by your organization, you can install it now.
 If not, the API will automatically generate and use a self-signed certificate.